man7ober/actions-cicd/README.md

 # Github Actions
-## Deploy the node farming app on AWS
+## Deploy node farming app on AWS using TerraForm and Github Actions